 Umbraco Cloud uses a deployment model that relies on Git, Kudu, and Umbraco Deploy core technology to move your changes from one environment to another.
-Umbraco Cloud uses a classic "left to right" deployment model, meaning that changes are first made in the Development or local environment and then deployed to the Live environment.
+Umbraco Cloud uses a classic "left to right" deployment model - changes are first made in the Development or local environment and then deployed to the Live environment.

-Umbraco Cloud uses a two-part deployment approach where we keep meta data (Document types, templates, etc) and content (Content nodes and Media) as separate parts of a deployment.
-In order to be able to distinguish between the two types of deployments we use the term transfer for content and media deployments and the term deploy for meta data deployments.
+Umbraco Cloud uses a two-part deployment approach where we keep metadata (Document types, templates, etc) and content (Content nodes and Media) as separate parts of deployment.
+To be able to distinguish between the two types of deployments, we use the term transfer for content and media deployments and the term deploy for metadata deployments.
 In summary:

-Meta data such as Document Types, Templates, Macros, Views and config files are stored in a git repository and are deployed between environments using either a git client or the Umbraco Cloud Portal.
+Metadata such as Document Types, Templates, Forms, Views, and config files are stored in a Git repository and are deployed between environments using either a Git client or the Umbraco Cloud Portal.

-With this arrangement you don't need to grant Umbraco Cloud portal access to your content editors but can, instead, allow them access only to the required backoffice sections of your sites.
-This also allows developers to focus on deploying meta data which is stored in the site's git repository and content editors to focus on transferring content which is stored as Umbraco data.
+With this arrangement, you don't need to grant Umbraco Cloud portal access to your content editors.
+Instead, allow them access only to the required backoffice sections of your sites.
+This also allows developers to focus on deploying metadata that is stored in the site's Git repository and content editors to focus on transferring content that is stored as Umbraco data.

-In order to be able to transfer content and media, the source environment and the target environment needs to have the same setup - meaning they need to be completely in sync and have the same file structure.
-To achieve this you need to deploy your meta data changes to the target environment.
+To transfer content and media, the source environment and the target environment needs to have the same setup.
+They need to be in sync and have the same file structure.
+To achieve this you need to deploy your metadata changes to the target environment.

 Transfer Content and Media

 Some deployments can cause an Umbraco Cloud environment to restart.
-See the table below to learn which actions initiates an application restart.
+See the table below to learn which actions initiate an application restart.

 |Config file change||Yes|